The Hayekian Liberty of Ender’s Game

 But, like most good science fiction, the ideas are what has given Ender’s Game heft and shelf life, and these ideas are fundamentally celebratory of individual liberty, hostile to the violence of warfare, and, even if indirectly, pro free market.

-Tags: Austrian School of Economics, Children, Civil Liberties, Economics, Entertainment, Fascism, Free Market, Libertarianism, Liberty, Military, Morality, Personal Liberty, Philosophy, Religion, The State, War, Weapons
+Tags: Austrian economics, Austrian School of Economics, calculation debate, central planning, Children, Civil Liberties, coordination, Economics, Ender's game, Entertainment, entrepreneurship, Fascism, fiction, Free Market, free markets, individual liberty, libertarianism, Libertarianism, Liberty, literature, Military, Morality, personal freedom, Personal Liberty, Philosophy, Religion, science fiction, Socialism, The State, violence, War, Weapons